Segmentation-free PVC for Cardiac SPECT using a Densely-connected Multi-dimensional Dynamic Network: Conclusion

 \section{Conclusion}

 In conclusion, we propose a deep-learning method for fast and robust PVC for cardiac SPECT imaging.
 The proposed network overcomes the limitations of the anatomical-guided PVC method.
 The network is featured with a densely-connected multi-dimension dynamic convolutions that allow the network to have adaptive convolutional kernels for each input image volume, even after the network is fully trained.
 The proposed network produced images with statistically comparable IMBV measurements to the gold-standard iY-PVC method, which demonstrates a strong potential for clinical implementations.
-Further analysis is needed to evaluate the network performance in clinical settings.
+However, the results presented in this paper are limited to canine studies.
+Further analysis is needed to evaluate the network performance in human studies for the diagnosis of CMVD.
+In our future studies, we also plan to validate the proposed method on other perfusion imaging tracers.